 8.3.
 Compelled Disclosure.
 The Receiving Party may disclose Confidential Information of the Disclosing Party to the extent compelled by law to do so, provided the Receiving Party gives the Disclosing Party prior notice of the compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party’s cost, if the Disclosing Party wishes to contest the disclosure.
 If the Receiving Party is compelled by law to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to that Confidential Information.

 8.4.
 Non-Solicitation.
-During the Term and for 24 months after any termination of this agreement, YOU will not directly or indirectly, on Your own behalf or in the service or on behalf of others, in any capacity, induce or attempt to induce any officer, director, contractor or employee to leave OUR employ or otherwise interfere with the provision of services to US.
+During the Term and for a total of twenty-four (24) months after any termination of this agreement, YOU will not directly or indirectly, on Your own behalf or in the service or on behalf of others, in any capacity, induce or attempt to induce any officer, director, contractor or employee to leave OUR employ or otherwise interfere with the provision of services to US.

 9. REPRESENTATIONS, WARRANTIES, EXCLUSIVE REMEDIES AND DISCLAIMERS